 Surgery used to be painful, dangerous and often unsuccessful.
 What did it take to make it the safe, reliable treatment that we take for granted?

-Surgical procedures are among the oldest medical practices, but they were also the last resort for most patients.
+Surgical procedures are among the oldest medical practices.
+But for a long time, they were also the last resort for most patients.
 Before surgery could become a safe and reliable treatment, three problems had to be overcome:

 - How to stop blood loss so the patient didn't bleed to death or go into shock